NYCSwan/redditish/README.md

 - Mobile responsiveness styles
 - A "typecheck" script that checks for any TypeScript compilation errors
 - An ESLint script that checks for lint errors and passes

-## Submission Notes

-Hi there, I wanted to add a quick note about my submission.
-I had a great time working on this project and look forward to speaking with folks about it.
-I've included a few notes below to help you understand my thought process and the decisions I made within the time limits (I maxed out at about 4 hours).

-- With more time I would refactor the list fetching logic to better account for scroll behavior and optimize the form handling to debounce the search input.
-- I would also add more tests to cover the form and list component behavior.
-- Finish the Error handling/boundary component and mobile responsiveness styles.

-Cheers and thanks for the opportunity!